Woke Up Dead

 Praise & Reviews

-“SECOND TIME AROUND [WOKE UP DEAD] will bring out the imagination in your soul!
+“Woke Up Dead will bring out the imagination in your soul!
 Lovely characters!
 So beautiful is the love they both fight for you’ll find yourself craving more.
 Tina Wainscott reaches new heights with this wonderful one-of-a-kind thrill.
-She combines love and suspense as no one else can!”
+She combines love and suspense as no one else can!” —Literary Times